ubco-W2022T2-data301/project-group-group34/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Ankkit Prakash: Lead funnyman
-- Person 2: one sentence about you!
+- Benjamin Norton: one sentence about you!
-- Person 3: one sentence about you!
+- Brianna Chernenkoff: one sentence about you!

 ## Images